Recruitment to appoint New FFICM Final Examiners is now open.

 Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the FICM Board (BFICM) on the advice of the Training, Assessment and Quality Committee or its nominated representatives.
 The size of the Court of Examiners shall be determined by the Board on the advice of the Executive team.
 Appointments shall be made for such a period as the Board may from time to time decide.

-FFICM Examination dates for July 2021 – June 2023 can be found in the exams calendar below.
+FFICM Examination dates for July 2023 – June 2024 can be found here.

 The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Specification (PS).
 The role of an examiner is set out in the Job Description (JD), and can also be found in Appendix A of the Examiner Appointment Regulations.

 Completed application forms, including the Equality, Diversity & Inclusion Form should be submitted to email@example.com

 Diversity, equality and inclusion is an integral part of our culture at FICM so it is important to us that this is reflected in our recruitment practices.
 We strongly encourage applications from individuals from all ages, races, genders, sexual orientations, ethnicities and perspectives to ensure we maintain an inclusive culture that encourages, supports and celebrates our differences.

 Applicants shall be assessed against the FFICM Examiner Person Specification.
 Throughout an examiner's term of examinership they will be expected to adhere to the duties and responsibilities set out in the FFICM Examiner JD.
 The JD and PS for examiners can be found on related downloads and in Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations.